 Italy: Turin, Bergamo, and Pontevico

-In Italy, you’ll focus on the migrant experience of the Murids and other African and Muslim groups living there.
+During a mid-semester excursion to Italy, you’ll focus on the migrant experience of the Murids and other African and Muslim groups living there.
 The Piedmont Center for African Studies in Turin will serve as the program’s base.
 Through this center, you will meet with local scholars and community members.
 You’ll also visit the University of Bergamo and the Murid Association of Pontevico and neighboring towns.
-While in Turin, you will have a two-week homestay.
+While in Turin, you will have a homestay.